Short answer

 Observable

-Explorer and public network data
+Public on-chain and network data

 Useful evidence, not complete proof of adoption.